ruijaulino/ruijaulino.github.io/_posts/2025-07-18-alloc_costs.md

 ### Degenerate cases

-It can happen that the optimal solution we get have a negative expected growth rate and we still need to take that bet.
+It can happen that the optimal solution have a negative expected growth rate and we still need to take that bet.
 Consider that we have a large negative allocation and now we have a small positive expectation but not enough to cover the costs of changing the position; we should reduce the short exposure at a cost but now we expect to lose a bit money just in the right proportion to minimize the effect of the transaction.

 ### Numerical implementation